 Stephanie Schwerter

-Stephanie Schwerter is Professor of Anglophone literature at the Université Polytechnique Hauts-de-France.
+Stephanie Schwerter is Professor of Anglophone Literature at the Université Polytechnique Hauts-de-France.
 Previously, she taught Comparative Literature and Translation Studies at the École des Hautes Etudes en Sciences Sociales in Paris and worked at the University of Ulster and at Queen’s University Belfast in Northern Ireland.

 Charles I. Armstrong